All staff members are chimpanzee caregivers in addition to their other duties.

 Diana Goodrich, Interim Co-Director

 Diana Goodrich has worked for nonprofit organizations since 1996 and has MS degrees in psychology and animals & public policy.
 Her career in the nonprofit world has included a diverse range of experiences, including working with children with special needs, managing volunteers, leading research projects focusing on gestural communication in chimpanzees, and coordinating outreach efforts for a nonprofit film production company.
 She also spent three years as a caregiver and executive assistant for the Fauna Foundation, a sanctuary in Canada for chimpanzees who have been "retired" by laboratories and zoos.
 Her passion for animal protection has led her to volunteer for numerous organizations, including emergency response during Hurricane Katrina.
 Diana began working for Chimpanzee Sanctuary Northwest as the Director of Outreach before the Cle Elum Seven chimpanzees arrived.
 In her position she has produced increasingly successful fundraising events, overseen a growing social media presence, expanded the CSNW merchandise, and brought national and local media attention to the sanctuary.
-Aside from directly caring for the chimpanzees, connecting with individual supporters is the most fulfilling aspect of her job.
+Diana loves directly caring for the chimpanzees and connecting with individual supporters.

 J.B.
 Mulcahy, Interim Co-Director